mkylman/pool/README.md

 Game loop has been adjusted a little bit, to alternate between players and not allow for next turn until all balls have stopped moving.

 Aiming mechanic changed again.
-Now you don't have to touch the ball, you touch anywhere and a line is drawn from the ball to the point.
+---Now you don't have to touch the ball, you touch anywhere and a line is drawn from the ball to the point.
-That point is also used to calculate launch ball.
-Not only do I think this works better, I was able to eliminate a sqrt call.
+---That point is used in launchBall() calculation.
+Works better and is less code.

-Also added a ghost ball when aiming, and an estimate line of how the shot may go, but it's not perfect as the ghost ball can overlap the real ball
+---Added ghost ball.
+If ghost collides with a ball an estimate line of how the shot may go is drawn.
+It's not perfect as the ghost can overlap the real.

 Still some odd bugs with the touchscreen not registering sometimes, or registering incorrectly at other times.